Articles on: FAQs

 Method 2 - Manually uploading the SRT file to the video on Repurpose:

-After hitting 'Publish', on the pop-up window choose to 'Upload caption file' and browser for it on your computer.
+1. After hitting 'Schedule', on the pop-up window choose to 'Upload caption file' and browser for it on your computer.

 We highly recommend you use Otter.ai to generate SRT caption files.
 Get 1 month free of Otter Premium here